On the Complexity of Language Membership for Probabilistic Words: Preliminaries and Problem Statement

-\myparagraph{Probabilistic membership problem} We now define the problem that we study, called \emph{probabilistic membership}.
-Given a language $L$ on an alphabet $\Sigma$, and a probabilistic word $p$, we abuse notation and write $p(L)$ to mean the probability that a random word of~$\Sigma^*$ drawn according to~$p$ will belong to the language~$L$.
+\paragraph{Probabilistic membership problem} We now define the problem that we study, called \emph{probabilistic membership}.
+Given a language $L$ on an alphabet $\Sigma$, and a probabilistic word~$p$, we abuse notation and write $p(L)$ to mean the probability that a random word of~$\Sigma^*$ drawn according to~$p$ will belong to the language~$L$.
 Formally, we have: $p(L) \coloneq \sum_{w \in L} p(w)$.
-The \emph{probabilistic membership problem} then asks: given a language $L$ and a probabilistic word $p$, compute $p(L)$.
-We focus on the \emph{data complexity} perspective, where the target $L$ is fixed: this defines a problem $\probone{L}$, with complexity measured as a function of~$p$.
+The \emph{probabilistic membership problem} then asks: given a language $L$ and a probabilistic word~$p$, compute $p(L)$.
+Here, probabilities of the input word are given as rational numbers $\frac{r}{q}$ for $(r,q)\in \mathbb{N} \times (\mathbb{N} \setminus \{0\})$, with $r$ and $q$ encoded in binary.
+We focus on the \emph{data complexity} perspective, where the target $L$ is fixed: this defines the \emph{probabilistic membership problem for $L$}, written $\probone{L}$, with complexity measured as a function of~$p$.
 However, some of our tractability results hold in \emph{combined complexity}, where the input is $p$ along with a CFG $\Gamma$ with $\LL(\Gamma) = L$.
-We illustrate special cases of probabilistic membership below:
+We also revisit the question of combined complexity in its own right in \cref{sec:morecombined}.
+Let us now illustrate some special cases of the probabilistic membership problem: